For information on our Return to Athletics program, please click here

 Once your parent account is registered, select CLEARANCES at the top of the page, then select START CLEARANCE HERE!
 Complete all of the information requested.
 Register your student for the subsequent school year, and the first sport in which they will participate.
 When entering your student’s grade level, please remember to select the grade they will be in during the 2016-17 school year.

 At the end of Step #1, Student Info, be sure to click DOWNLOAD PHYSICAL FORM, print it and have it ready for your student’s scheduled physical.
 This is the only form that will be accepted as a sports physical from your child’s physician.
 If a copy of this form is attached to these instruction, you may use this copy, instead of printing again.
-If you participated in the Nordhoff sponsored physicals on May 18th, 19th or 25th, you may skip this step, as we already have your completed physical.

 Complete all of the information requested and provide electronic signatures from both yourself and your student.
 After signatures are submitted, you will have the OPTION of making a donation of any amount.
 This is not required, and you may skip to the Confirmation page.